 Latest Custom Alumawood Projects

-Project Description: Royal Covers built an Alumawood Lattice Patio Cover over a backyard paver patio area.
+Project Description: Royal Covers built this Alumawood shade extension off the customer's existing patio area.

 Why Customers Love Alumawood Lattice Patio Covers

 Many of our customers are choosing our Alumawood lattice patio covers (or Alumawood pergola covers ) and falling in love with them.
 They are the perfect option for warm, sunny Arizona days when you want shade but don’t want to interrupt air flow.